Fellowship Bible Church of Carson City, Inc. (Rev. 3/21/23)

 Section A. The Scriptures

-We believe in the Scriptures of the Old Testament and New Testament as verbally inspired by God and inerrant in the original writing.
-We believe the 66 books of the Old Testament and New Testament are God’s completed and sufficient revelation for the total well being of mankind.
+We believe in the Scriptures of the Old Testament and New Testament as verbally plenarily inspired by God and inerrant in the original writings.
+We believe the 66 books of the Old Testament and New Testament are God’s completed and sufficient revelation of all things necessary for His own glory, man’s salvation, and faith and life.
+They are the only sufficient, certain, and infallible rule of all saving knowledge, faith, and obedience.

 Section B. God

-We believe in the only true God (John 17:3), the Father, the Son, and the Holy Spirit (Matthew 28:19-20).
+We believe in the only true God (John 17:3).
 He created all things (Revelation 4:11) and upholds all things by the Word of His power (Hebrews 1:3).
 In Him we live and move and have our being (Acts 17:28).
 He is a God of truth and without iniquity, just and right is He (Deuteronomy 32:4) and He shall judge the world (Psalm 9:8).
+He is infinite in being and perfection, without body, parts, or passions; He is immutable, immense, eternal, almighty, every way infinite, holy, wise, and free.

 Section C. Jesus Christ